XRPLF/xrpl-dev-portal/content/rippled-setup.md

 You can also run `rippled` as a client application for accessing [rippled APIs](rippled-apis.html) locally.
 (Two instances of the same binary can run side-by-side in this case; one as a server, and the other running briefly as a client and then terminating.)

 ## Parallel Networks ##

 Most of the time, we describe the Ripple Network as one collective, singular entity -- and that's mostly true.
 There is one production Ripple Network, and all business that takes place on Ripple occurs within the production Ripple Network.

 However, sometimes you may want to do tests and experiments without interacting with the core network.
 That's why Ripple Labs started the [Ripple Test Net](https://rippletest.net/), an "alternate universe" network, which can act as a testing ground for applications and the `rippled` server itself, without impacting the business operations of everyday Ripple users.
+The Ripple Test Net (also known as the AltNet) has a separate supply of TestNet-only XRP, which Ripple Labs gives away for free to parties interested in developing applications on the Test Net.
+Contact [bwilson@ripple.com](mailto:bwilson@ripple.com) to request Test Net XRP.

 **Caution:** Ripple Labs makes no guarantees about the stability of the test network.
 It has been and continues to used to test various properties of server configuration, network topology, and network performance.

-Organizations who want to contribute to the Ripple Network as a validator can start by demonstrating reliability in the [Ripple Test Net](https://rippletest.net/). <span class='draft-comment'>Should we mention anything about earning XRP for running a Ripple Test Net validator?</span>
+Organizations who want to contribute to the Ripple Network as a validator can start by demonstrating reliability in the [Ripple Test Net](https://rippletest.net/).
+Ripple Labs may also reward reliable Test Net validators with production-network XRP.

 Over time, there may also be additional, smaller test networks for specific purposes.

+### Parallel Networks and Consensus ###

+There is no `rippled` setting that defines which network it uses.
+Instead, it uses the consensus of validators it trusts to know which ledger to accept as the truth.
+When different consensus groups of `rippled` instances only trust other members of the same group, each group continues to operate as a parallel network.
+Even if malicious or misbehaving nodes connect to both networks, the consensus process overrides the confusion as long as the members of each network are not configured to trust members of another network in excess of their quorum settings.

 ## Reasons to Run a Stock Node ##